 He also addressed the claim of “next friend.”

 “A key question would be why any specific group of individuals should be entitled to serve as an ecosystem’s ‘next friend’ as opposed to any other group of individuals, organizations, municipalities, or states,” Fleming wrote.
 “The fights over the right to be appointed “next friend” status alone would be chaotic – not even taking into consideration the unique claims that could be asserted.”

 He said the state attorney general’s office “will be taking the lead on Colorado’s behalf,” but “will receive lots of help from others in opposing the lawsuit” and that he had “already offered the River District’s help.”

 In a post on the Deep Green Resistance website about the Colorado River lawsuit, Falk, one of the “next friends,” weighs the chances of his group’s complaint succeeding.

 “We may win in court and corporations will have to respect the Colorado River’s rights to exist, flourish, regenerate, and naturally evolve,” Falk wrote.
 “We will also gain a foothold for other ecosystems to assert their own rights.
 We may fail in court, but that does not mean the fight is over.

 “In many ways, our failure would simply confirm what we already know: the legal system protects corporations from the outrage of injured citizens and ensures environmental destruction.
 If we fail, we must remember there are other means — outside the legal system — to stop exploitation.”

 Editor’s note: Aspen Journalism is collaborating with The Aspen Times, the Glenwood Springs Post Independent, the Vail Daily, the Summit Daily News and Sky-Hi News.
 The Times published a shorter version of this story on Saturday, Oct.
-21, 2017, and the Post published it on Sunday, Oct.
+21, 2017, as did the Vail Daily, and the Post published it on Sunday, Oct.
 22, 2017.